-Once you begin acquiring more users, you need to keep them.
+Once you begin acquiring users, you need to keep them.

-Standard and deferred deep linking will help navigate users back to your app when they are on search engines, social media, and other platforms.
+Standard and deferred deep linking will help navigate users back to your app on search engines, social media, and other platforms.

-This keeps them using your app more often.
+This encourages them to use your app more often.

-Data that can be collected as a result of deep links will assist you in understanding why and how they use your mobile application.
+Data collected as a result of deep links will assist you in understanding why and how they use your mobile application.

 Doubling down on these is what we call Pareto’s Principle or the 80/20 rule.

-This rule can be seen everywhere and defines that 80% of results come from 20% of actions.
+This rule states that 80 percent of results come from 20 percent of actions.

 In the case of mobile app development, you might discover that users are only engaging with a few features and others are taking up space.

-You could hypothetically update the features and pages that are used the most, boosting engagement and retention.
+You could use that information to update the most-used features and pages, boosting engagement and retention.

 Businesses will miss out on discovers like this if they don’t use deep links to collect information.